chfoo/commonbox/README.md

 Data structure summary
 ----------------------

 The following table describes appropriate uses for common data structures.
-For details on complexity, see the [API documentation](https://chfoo.github.io/commonbox/api/).
+For details on complexity and complete features, see the [API documentation](https://chfoo.github.io/commonbox/api/).

 | ADT | Use case |
 |-----|----------|